adinrh/python-DS-programming/README.md

-# python-DS-programming
+# Python Data Structure and Algorithm

-Python Data Structure and Algorithm
+This repo was created to understand the basic consept of data structure and algoritm in Python.